Geetha Madhuri

 Geetha Madhuri is an Indian playback singer and voice artist.
-Madhuri has sung over 1800 songs in several languages including Telugu, Tamil, Kannada and Malayalam.
-She is a recepeint of numerous Nandi Awards and Filmfare awards.
+Madhuri has sung over 500 songs in several languages including Telugu, Hindi, Tamil, Kannada and Malayalam.
+She is the recipient of numerous Nandi Awards and Filmfare Awards.

 Personal life

 Madhuri was born to Prabhakar Sastry, a State Bank of India official, and Lakshmi.
 Madhuri is their only daughter.
 Her family moved from Palakollu, West Godavari District to Hyderabad when she was very young.

-Madhuri was schooled at Loyala Model High School, Vanasthalipuram and Little Flower Junior College.
-She graduated in B Com at Aurora College.
+Madhuri was educated at Loyala Model High School, Vanasthalipuram and Little Flower Junior College.
+She graduated with a B Com at Aurora College.
 She was trained in classical and light music by Kocharlakota Padmavati and Ramachari.
 Madhuri made her debut as a playback singer with Kulasekhar's film Premalekha Rasa.

 Madhuri married actor Nandu in 2014.
-The couple have a daughter born in 2019 named Dakshayani Prakruthi.
+The couple has a daughter and son.